companymachine/dgcl/README.md

 Delaware General Corporation Law
 ================================

-In JSON format
+The Delaware General Corporation Law, in Markdown and JSON formats

 This is not an official version of the code.
-It is not guaranteed to be up-to-date or correct.
+It may not be up-to-date or correct.